deepsweet/start/README.md

 #### `taskName(log)`

 Third function call made by Start. `taskName` will be used as task name for logging, and `log` is a function that "bound" to `logger({ name, type: 'info' })`, so all you need is to call it with message (or array of messages) like `log('beep')`.

+#### `require`

+It's a good idea to "lazyload" your dependencies inside a task scope instead of requiring them at the very top.
+[Execution time can be a problem](https://github.com/gulpjs/gulp/issues/632), and you don't want to require the whole Babel package while cleaning a single directory (for example).

 #### `return`